ToughNickel/KruskalAlgorithmTutorial/C/How_to_setup.md

 Install MinGW before doing anything.
 The system files should be there in `C:\MinGW` after installing.

 ## FreeGlut setup
 - Unzip the file.
-Open it, go to `bin` , choose **freeglut.dll** (I know there's a x64 folder which contains another freeglut.dll too, DONT TOUCH THAT).
+Open it, go to `bin` , choose **freeglut.dll** (I know there's a x64 folder which contains another freeglut.dll too, DON'T TOUCH THAT).
 Copy the dll and paste it to the following locations.
 `C:\Windows`
 `C:\Windows\System`
 `C:\Windows\System32`